squeemishly/practice_blogger/README.md

 1. Open the app in your browser.
 You can use `heroku open` from the app directory in your terminal.
 1. Create an account for yourself in the app.
 Remember your username.
-1. In app directory in terminal, run `heroku pg:psql` (see NOTE below).
+1. In app directory in terminal, run `heroku pg:psql`.
 1. In the heroku postgres database, you can see your account info with `Select username, role from users where username like '<your_username>';`.
 1. To update your account to an admin, run `Update users set role = 1 where username like '<your_username>';`.
 1. Go back to your app and revel in the administrative glory.

-**NOTE:** You must have [postgres installed on your machine](https://www.postgresql.org/download/) to be able to access the apps postgres database.

 ### Purchase your Domain